NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 about NESCC
 ===========

-The NOAA Environmental Security Computing Center (NESCC), located in Fairmont, West Virginia, is the location of NOAA's newest High Performance Computing Data Center.
+The noaa Environmental Security Computing Center (NESCC), located in Fairmont, West Virginia, is the location of NOAA's newest High Performance Computing Data Center.
 This site provides computing resources to support NOAA's research in Weather and Climate modeling